-Needless to say that is a bad idea.
-It makes for a poor user experience and will only hurt your online presence.
+A non-responsive website is a bad idea.
+It makes for a poor user experience and hurts your google ranking.

 - Avoids software that is not common on mobile devices, like Flash